Like all joints, your knees are affected by rheumatoid arthritis, but many treatments are available to help easy your symptoms.

 Rheumatoid arthritis (RA) is a type of arthritis where your immune system attacks healthy tissues in your joints.

-Let’s look into how RA can affect your knees, how to recognize the symptoms, and how you can get it diagnosed and treated before it causes damage.
+Let’s look into how RA can affect your knees, how to recognize the symptoms, and how you can get RA diagnosed and treated before it causes damage.

-- Immune cells target the synovial membrane that lines the knee joint.
-This membrane protects the cartilage, ligaments, and other tissues of the knee joint.
-It also makes synovial fluid, which lubricates the joint to allow for smooth movement.
+- Immune cells target the synovial membrane that lines your knee joint.
+This membrane protects the cartilage, ligaments, and other tissues of your knee joint.
+Synovial cells also produce synovial fluid, which lubricates your joints, further allowing smooth movement.

-- The membrane swells.
-This causes pain from the inflammation of the tissue.
-Knee movement is also limited as the swollen membrane takes up more space in the knee area.
+- Your joint becomes inflamed, which causes pain and damage to your joint tissue.
+Your knee movement is also limited as the swollen membrane takes up more space in the knee area.

-Over time, the swelling can damage the cartilage and ligaments of the knee joints.
-These help your knee move and keep bones from grinding on each other.
+Over time, the inflammation can damage the cartilage and ligaments of your knee joints.
+Along with synovial fluid, these help your knees move and keep your bones from grinding against each other.

-As they become damaged, cartilage wears away and bones start to push and grind against each other.
+As they become damaged, your cartilage wears away and exposes your bone.
+Bone, unlike cartilage, has pain receptors.
+As your bone is exposed, your bones start to push and grind against each other.
 This results in pain and bone damage.

-A hallmark symptom of RA is tenderness, pain, or discomfort that gets worse when you stand, walk, or exercise.
-This is known as a flare-up.
-It can range from a mild, throbbing pain to an intense, sharp pain.
+A hallmark symptom of RA is tenderness, pain, or joint discomfort that worsens when you stand, walk, or exercise.
+This is known as a flare.
+It can range from a mild, throbbing pain to intense, sharp pain.

-- stiffness or locking of the joint, especially during cold weather or in the morning
+- stiffness or locking of your joint, especially during cold weather or in the morning

-- weakness or instability of the joint when you put weight on it
+- weakness or instability of your joint when you put weight on it

 - difficulty moving or straightening your knee joint

-- creaking, clicking, or popping noises when the joint moves
+- creaking, clicking, or popping noises when you move your joint

-Other symptoms of RA you might experience include:
+Other symptoms of RA you might experience can include: